sensemore/code.sensemore.io/docs/duck.md

 https://www.hivemq.com/blog/mqtt-security-fundamentals-tls-ssl/

 ### <span style="color: rgb(240,95,34)">HTTP</span>

-HTTP here..
+Duck can be controlled over HTTP, allowing for configuration modifications and measurement actions on attached devices.
+Accessing HTTP endpoints requires an initial login, after which the received token must be used for subsequent communications.
+Detailed information about HTTP endpoints, including those utilized by the Duck Configuration Web Page, is available in the HTTP Integration section.

 ## <span style="color: rgb(240,95,34)">Duck Sensor Configuration</span>

 Duck is compatible with industry standard **4-20mA** sensors.
 Duck sensor configuration consists of sensor groups.
 Each group is indented to monitor a single point on an equipment.

 - Multiple sensors can be grouped in a single sensor group to monitor different characteristics of a point such as temperature and humidity or acceleration and magnetic field.
 - One sensor can be configured with one or multiple input channels depending on sensor's functionality.
 For example, distance sensor is configured with a single input channel whereas 3-axis acceleration sensor is configured with 3 input channels for x, y z axes.

 <table>
 <tr>